HolographicWings/TierOverflowLib/README.md

 - **Unlock Mechanisms**: Unlock new tiers using a method call or a Blueprint node.

 ![GameplayScreenshot2](https://raw.githubusercontent.com/HolographicWings/TierOverflowLib/refs/heads/main/Screenshots/WEBP/GameplayScreenshot2.webp)

+## Changelogs

+- v1.0.1:
+  - Fixed a missclick which made the game crash when loading the mod (empty subsystem field)
+  - Added a setting "AlwaysShowTierArrows" which always show the tier arrows, even if there is no new tier.

 ## Manual Installation (Not recommended, use [Satisfactory Mod Manager](https://ficsit.app/))
 1. Download the mod from the [mod page](https://ficsit.app/mod/TierOverflowLib).